118th Infantry Regiment (United States): World War I

+Interwar period

+The 118th Infantry arrived at the port of Charleston on 27 March 1919 on the USS Pocahontas and was demobilized on 1 April 1919 at Camp Jackson, South Carolina.
+It was reconstituted in the National Guard in 1921, assigned to the 30th Division, and allotted to the state of South Carolina.
+The regiment was reorganized 19 December 1921 by redesignation of the 1st Infantry, South Carolina National Guard (headquarters organized 28 April 1918 and federally recognized at Columbia, South Carolina) as the 118th Infantry.
+The headquarters was relocated on 5 December 1932 to Charleston, South Carolina.
+The regiment, or elements thereof, was called up to perform the following state duties: regiment performed riot control duty for a merchant marine strike at Charleston in May 1921; 1st Battalion performed riot control duty for elections at Mayond, South Carolina, in 1923; elements performed riot control duty in Abbeville and Walterboro, South Carolina, 8–19 April 1932; regiment performed riot control duty for textile workers’ strike at Spartanburg, Greenville, and Chester, South Carolina, in 1934.
+The regiment conducted annual summer training most years at Camp Jackson, from 1921–39.

 World War II

-While Germany and Fascist Italy were in the process of conquering most of Europe in 1939 and 1940, and the Empire of Japan grabbing territory in the Pacific and China, the United States felt unprepared in the event war was necessary to combat the Axis Powers and began mobilizing its army in response.
+While Germany and Fascist Italy were in the process of conquering most of Europe in 1939 and 1940, and the Empire of Japan grabbing territory in the Pacific and China, the United States felt unprepared in the event war was necessary to combat the Axis powers and began mobilizing its army in response.
 The Selective Training and Service Act of 1940 which allowed the government to draft US citizens, was passed, and all available National Guard divisions were inducted into Federal Service within a year.
-On 16 September 1940, the 118th Infantry Regiment was inducted into Federal Service at Charleston, South Carolina, and was assigned to the 30th Infantry Division.
-It then moved to Fort Jackson, South Carolina, on 21 September 1940.
-The 118th was an original regiment of the 30th Infantry Division's founding and they trained with them until August 1942, when they were separated.
-Due to the restructuring of the United States Army in the early 1940s, the Square Division concept gave way to the Triangular division concept (where three infantry regiments were supported by more versatile elements rather than relying solely on infantry firepower), the 118th was released from the 30th Infantry Division's command and became temporarily independent.
-They left Ft.
-Jackson and went to Camp Kilmer, New Jersey, and departed from New York City on 5 August 1942 bound for Iceland.
+On 16 September 1940, the 118th Infantry Regiment was inducted into federal service.
+It then moved to Fort Jackson on 21 September 1940.
+The 118th trained with the division until August 1942, when they were separated.
+Due to the restructuring of the United States Army in the early 1940s, the square division concept gave way to the triangular division concept (where three infantry regiments were supported by more versatile elements rather than relying more heavily on infantry firepower), the 118th was released from the 30th Infantry Division's command and became temporarily independent.
+They left Fort Jackson and went to Camp Kilmer, New Jersey, and departed from New York City on 5 August 1942 bound for Iceland.
 Arriving there for occupation duty on 19 August, the regiment was permanently relieved from assignment to the 30th Infantry Division on 24 August 1942.
 The 118th arrived in France on 13 December 1944 and was rushed to the city of Givet to defend a bridge across the Meuse River against the German counteroffensive during the Battle of the Bulge.
 The regiment moved into Germany on 26 May 1945 for the Occupation of Germany, and was deactivated upon return to the United States on 15 January 1946.